DanielBMarkham/Info-Ops/manuscript/chapter24.md

 ## Managing Intangibles

-We've spent a lot of time in this section talking about using Structured Analysis to create technology solutions: programs, websites, robots, space stations, mars colonies, decks, things like that.
+We've spent a lot of time in this section talking about using Structured Analysis to create technology solutions: programs, websites, robots, space stations, Mars colonies, decks, things like that.
 Things that you can touch or see.
 Things where you create your own reality as you go.
 Things that require creative work to make happen.

 The book started with an introduction to questions, the dialectic, analysis, and Structured Analysis.
 No matter what information you have, it's going to fit somewhere in an Analysis model, even if it's only in your head.
 Then we moved to working by yourself, using Structured Analysis to have better conversations with people you're trying to help.
 Finally we moved out to teams, talking about how teams operate to gather and move information around as they create things people want.